wpilibsuite/frc-docs/source/docs/software/vision-processing/introduction/target-info-and-retroreflection.rst

 -------

 .. image:: images/target-info-and-retroreflection/target-diagram.png
+  :alt: Game manual picture of the 2016 game tower and it's retroreflective tape targets.
   :width: 350

 .. image:: images/target-info-and-retroreflection/target-output.png
+  :alt: Low brightness picture of the same tower with illuminated retroreflective tape.
   :width: 350

 Each 2016 vision target consists of a 1' 8" wide, 1' tall U-shape made of 2" wide retroreflective material (3M 8830 Silver Marking Film).
 The targets are located immediately adjacent to the bottom of each high goal.
 When properly lit, the retroreflective tape produces a bright and/or color-saturated marker.